zenium-community/zenium/doc/tor.md

 details).

-## 3. Manually create a Bitcoin Core onion service
+## 3. Manually create a Zenium Core onion service

 You can also manually configure your node to be reachable from the Tor network.
 Add these lines to your `/etc/tor/torrc` (or equivalent config file):